 A little bit about hiking to Vyhlidka Maj

 If you don’t know, well now you will!
 Basically, whenever we go somewhere we try to make a hike or a full day trip out of it.
 It’s what happened when we hiked to Velka America and the Adrspach Mountains as well.
+I mean we got lost a few times here and there but it’s all part of the experience, isn’t it?
 We always try to make the most out of the trip and explore nature wherever we go.